 If you would like more information, please contact us.

-Just like the general population, sometimes ADF members get themselves into trouble with debt.
-Some examples include:
+Just like the general population, sometimes ADF members get themselves into financial difficulty.

-Encourage the member to seek help before they default on a debt.
-Options include contacting:
+Seek help before they default on a debt

-One really important reason for members to stay on top of debts and pay bills on time is the effect it can have on their credit rating.
+One really important reason for members to stay on top of debts and pay bills on time is the effect it can have on their credit rating if they don’t.
 This is something that everyone should be aware of.
-A black mark on your credit report can affect your ability to have services connected and borrow money in the future.
+A poor credit rating can affect your ability to access services and even borrow money in the future.